Helen Culver

-Helen Culver (1832–1925) was a successful real estate developer and philanthropist.
-She owned Hull House and rented it to Jane Addams, before later giving the property to Addams along with hundreds of thousands of dollars of donations, contributing substantially to founding the comprehensive settlement house movement in the United States.
-She was a trustee of Hull House until 1898.
+Helen Culver (March 3, 1832 – August 19, 1925) was an American teacher, real estate developer and philanthropist.
+Her philanthropy established Hull House, a settlement house in Chicago, as well as supporting many scholarly causes.

-Early life
+Early life and education

-Culver was born in Little Valley, New York on March 3, 1832.
+Helen Culver was born in Little Valley, New York, on March 3, 1832.
 She was the youngest of the four children of Lyman and Emeliza (Hull) Culver.
-Lyman Culver was a farmer and bought, cleared, and sold land.
+Lyman Culver was a farmer, who bought, cleared, and sold land.
 In 1838, Emeliza Culver died, and Helen Culver and her siblings were cared for by Lyman Culver's sisters until he remarried.

 Culver attended local schools and began teaching at a country school at age 14.
-She also enrolled in the Randolph Academy and Female Seminary in Randolph, New York.
-Her studies were interrupted when Lyman Culver suddenly died from Typhoid fever in 1852.
+She also enrolled in the Randolph Academy and Female Seminary in Randolph, New York, graduating in 1852.
+Her studies were interrupted when Lyman Culver suddenly died from typhoid fever in 1852.
 His estate was bequeathed to his widow and two children from his second marriage.
 As a result, Helen Culver had to earn her own living at age 20.